-The final assessment takes place on a weekend day a few weeks after completion of the training course at the Court of Session, Parliament House, Edinburgh.
+The final assessment takes place on a weekend day a few weeks after completion of the training course.

 Candidates are asked to prepare and present a First instance exercise and Appeal against conviction exercise.
 Candidates will typically act for the Crown in one exercise and the Defence in the other.